Skip to main content

 Why Did I Make This?

 Engineering has an overwhelming number of courses you will take, including courses specialized for us that other non-engineering students will probably never take.
-Thus, there isn't much information on what to expect in these classes, other than the course code and name.
+So, there isn't much information on what to expect in these classes, other than the course code and name.
 I'm here to bridge this gap for my fellow engineering students.

 I am hoping this to be a long-term project until I graduate, as I expand on more knowledge and experience moving forward.
-Just a disclaimer, this is an unofficial guide by me, which is unaffiliated with York University.
-So, expect the information here to be based on my own experiences.

 Course Rating Criteria